group leader

 leslie hoerner

 I’m French, from a small town close to Luxembourg and studied biotechnology at the University of Nancy and Lille.
 After an internship at Novartis in Basel, I was hired as scientific associate in their Oncology department.
-After 2 years, I switched to more academic research at the FMI.
+Two years later, I switched to more academic research at the FMI.
 I currently live close by in France with my family where I enjoy following dance classes.

 christiane wirbelauer